 For customers who want to try out time-of-use rates, NV Energy is currently offering a “no risk” trial.
 Per the utility’s website, after the first 12-month period if you find that you spent more on the TOU rate than you would have spent on the standard rate, they will refund the difference and restore you to the standard rate (if you choose).

-Most Nevada residents are eligible to claim the Federal Solar Investment Tax Credit—also called the solar ITC.
-In 2022, eligible homeowners can deduct up to 26% of the cost of their solar panel installation from their federal income taxes.
+Most Nevada residents are eligible to claim the Federal Solar Tax Credit—also called the Residential Clean Energy Credit.
+In 2023, eligible homeowners can deduct up to 30% of the cost of their solar panel installation from their federal income taxes.

-Battery storage when paired with solar can also qualify for the ITC.
-Many Nevadans are pairing battery storage with solar to enjoy the benefits of both the solar ITC and battery storage incentive discussed above.
+Battery storage can also qualify for the Residential Clean Energy Credit.
+Many Nevadans are pairing battery storage with solar to enjoy the benefits of both the Residential Clean Energy Credit and battery storage incentive discussed above.

 It’s important to note that tax credits are not a refund or a rebate.
 Rather, homeowners will need to have federal tax liability (i.e. they must owe taxes) in order to benefit.

-To learn more about the ITC, visit our article on Everything You Need to Know About the Federal ITC.
+To learn more about the Residential Clean Energy Credit, visit our article on Everything You Need to Know About The Solar Tax Credit.

 Go Solar in Nevada with Palmetto